Zorachki/kafka_ansible/README.md

 # Kafka Ansible

 It's just an Ansible role to set up Kafka cluster on three nodes and nothing else.
-You can use it (I believe) on these
+You can use it on these

 ## Platforms